 Temporarily step out of income averaging for farmers

-This is available to farmers who may also have stepped out of income averaging in one of the four preceding tax years.
+This was available to farmers who may also have stepped out of income averaging in one of the four preceding tax years.

-Farmers have an option to step out of income averaging for the tax year 2020.
+Farmers had an option to step out of income averaging for the tax year 2020.

 To avail of this additional step-out option, you must have:

 - used the option to temporarily step out of the averaging regime in one of the four preceding years of assessment

 - sustained a loss in the period 1 January 2020 to 31 December 2020.

 Where such an election was made, you may not elect to step out of averaging for a further five years.

 Next: Temporary acceleration of Corporation Tax loss relief